Quantized function algebras at $q=0$: type $A_{n}$ case: Crystallization of

 Through the embeddings $C(S^{1})\hookrightarrow \mathcal{L}(\ell^{2}(\mathbb{Z}))$ and $\mathscr{T}^{\otimes 3}\hookrightarrow \mathcal{L}(\ell^{2}(\mathbb{N})^{\otimes 3})$, the above map $\phi$ gives a faithful representation of $A_{2}(0)$ acting on the Hilbert space $\ell^{2}(\mathbb{Z})\otimes \ell^{2}(\mathbb{Z})\otimes \ell^{2}(\mathbb{N})\otimes \ell^{2}(\mathbb{N})\otimes \ell^{2}(\mathbb{N})$.
 This is the analogue of the representation $\pi_{0}$ of $A_{1}(0)$ used in \cite{ChaPal-2022ey} by Chakraborty \& Pal.

 We prove next that $A_{2}(0)$ admits a coproduct that makes it a compact quantum semigroup.
-However, it is not a compact quantum group with this coproduct. \bppsn The map $\Delta:A_{2}(0)\to A_{2}(0) \otimes A_{2}(0)$ given on the generators by
+However, it does not make it a compact quantum group. \begin{proposition} The map $\Delta:A_{2}(0)\to A_{2}(0) \otimes A_{2}(0)$ given on the generators by